Processing Options

 .

-: An integer specifying the cutoff for splitting chunks that are too large.
-Default value is 512.tokenizer
+An integer specifying the cutoff for splitting chunks that are too large.
+Default: 512

 openai_tokenizer